 As i4.0 grows, your inventory management practices will evolve as well.
 There are certain areas you must focus on in order to adapt to the revolution:

 - Visibility – Visibility across your supply chain and inventory levels is key to manage your inventory better.
 Transparency should go beyond knowing the level of inventory at a given time.
 It should also include the quality, source, and lifetime of your stock.

 - Analytics – Collecting real time data from your demand and supply channels will give you the actual information you need.
-Integrate with your POS system to get insights of what your customer demands.
-Also, knowing how much time it takes you to produce, ship and deliver will be vital.
+Integrate with your POS system to get insights of customer demands.
+Also, knowing how much time it takes you to produce, ship, and deliver will be vital.

 - Collaboration: Make sure all your departments and suppliers are on the same page when it comes to creating a DDSC.
 Your infrastructure and communications will need to be robust in order to adapt to unseen circumstances.
 A good strategy is giving key stakeholders access to your operations based on their role.

 In conclusion, the 4th revolution will change the way you manage inventory.
 The timeline might be long, but change is inevitable.
 Planning to adapt now will give you a head start in the race.
 If you’re interested in learning more about Inventory Management, feel free to reach out to us at Clear Spider today!